 Should you have any questions, please contact the Office of Residential & First-Year Programs.

 The International Student Identity Card offers a variety of benefits to study abroad students.
-For instance, students with an ISIC are eligible for reduced airfares, discounts on museum entrances and other sightseeing admission fees.
-The cost for the ISIC is approximately $25.00 (subject to change), and it can be purchased through STA Travel by calling 1-800-692-3130 or you can purchase online.
+For instance, students with an ISIC are eligible for reduced airfares and public transportation costs, discounts on museum entrances and other sightseeing admission fees.
+The ISIC can be purchased through STA Travel by calling 1-800-692-3130 or you can purchase online.

 Please note that some programs will supply you with an ISIC card as part of the program fee.
 Therefore, you should check your program material before purchasing a card.